 Divorce in America is governed by the laws of the individual state in which it occurs.
 Divorce, also known as "dissolution of marriage," is a legal process in which a judge or other authority legally terminates a marriage, restoring them to the status of being single and permitting them to marry other individuals.
 Divorce proceedings also include matters of spousal support, child custody, child support, distribution of property and division of debt.
 Divorce laws vary from state to state.
-While divorcing spouses once were required to show a reason for the dissolution of the marriage by assigning fault to one of the parties (like adultery, sterility, abandonment, insanity, or imprisonment), every state now allows for "no fault" divorces (usually on the basis of "irreconcilable differences").
-Nevertheless, many states still allow their courts to take into account the behavior of the parties when dividing property and debts, evaluating child custody issues, and determining child and spousal support.
-Similarly, some states require a period of separation prior to divorce (some also require therapy), and this has led to the creation of another category of relationship called "separation."
+While divorcing spouses once were required to show a reason for the divorce of the marriage by assigning fault to one of the parties (like adultery, sterility, abandonment, insanity, or imprisonment), Ohio is now a "no fault" divorce state.
+That means you can show grounds such as incompatibility or living apart, but the Court will not necessarily use those grounds to penalize your spouse.
+Nevertheless, a spouses conduct may still be relevant in evaluating child custody issues.

 For purposes of distributing assets after a divorce, courts divide property under one of two basic schemes: community property or equitable distribution.
 In community property states, both the husband and wife equally own all money earned by either one of them, regardless of which spouse acquired it, from the beginning of the marriage until the date of separation.
 Similarly, all property acquired during the marriage with community money is deemed to be owned equally by both spouses.
 Community property is generally divided equally between the spouses, and each spouse keeps keeps his or her individually owned property (usually premarital assets).